7:070 Attendance and Truancy

 - A process to request the assistance and resources of outside agencies, such as, the juvenile officer of the local police department or the truant office of the appropriate Regional Office of Education, if truancy continues after supportive services have been offered.

 - A protocol for cooperating with non-District agencies including County or municipal authorities, the Regional Superintendent, truant officers, the Community Truancy Review Board, and a comprehensive community based youth service agency.
 Any disclosure of school student records must be consistent with Board policy 7:340, Student Records, as well as State and federal law concerning school student records.

 - An acknowledgement that no punitive action, including out-of-school suspensions, expulsions, or court action, shall be taken against a truant minor for his or her truancy unless available supportive services and other school resources have been provided to the student.

 - The criteria to determine whether a student’s non-attendance is due to extraordinary circumstances shall include economic or medical necessity or family hardship and such other criteria that the Superintendent believes qualifies.

-- A process for a 17 year old resident to participate in the District’s various programs and resources for truants.
-The student must provide documentation of his/her dropout status for the previous 6 months.
-A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:050, Students School Admissions and Student Transfers To and From Non-District Schools.
+13. A process for a 17-year-old resident to participate in the District’s various programs and resources for truants.
+The student must provide documentation of his/her dropout status for the previous six months.
+A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:050, School Admissions and Student Transfers To and From Non-District Schools.

-- A process for the temporary exclusion of a student 17 years of age or older for failing to meet minimum academic or attendance standards according to provisions in State law.
+14. A process for the temporary exclusion of a student 17 years of age or older for failing to meet minimum attendance standards according to provisions in State law.
 A parent/guardian has the right to appeal a decision to exclude a student.

 Date Adopted: February 12, 2008